ArtexJay/Obsidian-CyberGlow/README.md

 ### Plugin Support
 No additional plugins are required to have the theme working unlike many other themes.
 - Kanban
-- Style Settings
+- Style Settings (more customizations)
 - Surfing
 - File Exporer Note Count
 - Language Tool Integration
-- and more
+- and much more
 - If a plugin doesn't look right with this theme let me know.

 ### What to Expect